 Pressure-treated wood is poisonous when exposed to fire.
 It contains substances such as arsenic that are dangerous to your health.
 Do not burn pressure-treated wood.
 When you burn the wood, cellulose burns off, and the heavy material remains in the ashes.
 They contain more concentrated forms.
 Even without cellulose, they remain toxic.

 There is ACQ-treated lumber that seeks to deal away with the dangers of wood containing arsenic.
 However, the lumber has copper that leads to corrosion.
-As much as you try to get rid of arsenic wood, the introduction of copper wood brings other dangers.
 It irritates the nose, eyes, and skin.
+As much as you try to eliminate arsenic wood, introducing copper wood brings other dangers.

 I recommend the use of a face mask and washing hands.
 You should not burn Pressure-treated wood under all circumstances.
 Both fumes and ashes are toxic.
 The question remains: should we get rid of burning pressure-treated wood?
 Professionals should do the burning.
 They know what contains toxic substances between the smoke and the ash.

 If it is the ash, they know how to dispose of it.
-If it is the smoke, they know what to wear to protect them.
+They know what to wear if it is the smoke to protect them.
 You can have protective clothing to protect yourself from fumes, but you still have to get rid of the ashes.
 I do not encourage you to use pressure-treated wood to make food preparation surfaces.
 That does not include picnic tables since you serve food on the table, but you do not prepare the food on the same table.

 Washing your hands is a must before eating food.
 Wash the clothes that you were wearing using the wood before reuse.
-The sawdust from pressure-treated wood is irritant to the nose, skin, and eyes.
+The sawdust from pressure-treated wood irritates the nose, skin, and eyes.
 Please dispose of the sawdust before it affects you.

 Things to consider before using non-pressure treated wood

-Non-pressure treated wood is poisonous.
+Non-pressure treated wood can be poisonous.
 It is not only poisonous when burnt but also when exposed to food.
-You cannot use it in a place that is far from the fire.
+You cannot use it in a place far from the fire.
 The chemicals used are dangerous when combined with heat.
 Smoke contributes to health-related diseases.
 Using wood on surfaces used when preparing food is dangerous.